 Know that repetitive actions are calming for a child with autism.

 We’ve already discussed the habit of “stimming” — repetitive movement such as rocking that a child on the autism spectrum uses to lessen anxiety.
 But obtaining a sense of calm through repetition isn’t reserved for stimming.
 Rather, teachers can provide a sense of calm for all students by maintaining a routine (for the day, for switching subjects, for getting ready for lunch, etc.) and sticking to it.

 Provide any needed help with organization.

 Organization is a skill that should be taught.
 While many children struggle with remaining neat and organized, teachers may find their autistic students have an especially hard time with this.
 Teachers can assist by walking through unpacking, transitions, and packing up times until the student has turned these times into routine.
-Frequent desk checks are also beneficial, as students will then come to know that there is an expectation of keeping their spaces neat and tidy.
+Frequent desk checks are also beneficial, as students will then come to know that there is an expectation of keeping their spaces neat.